About The Dress Code

 Short/mid-length, modest (front and back) party dress with covered shoulders - hem no more than 4 inches above knee with arms raised overhead.
 No leggings, pants, shorts or split skirts.

-2-Inch Rule: Sleeveless dresses must have a minimum of two inches of fabric covering the shoulders.
+2-Inch Rule: Sleeveless dresses must have a minimum of a two inches width of fabric over each shoulder.
 If less, a bolero, shrug or cardigan must be worn.
 No shawls.

 Tights or dressy socks through 5th grade.